enonic/app-disqus/README.md

 * Create a Disqus profile and note the shortname.  https://disqus.com/admin/create/
 * Add this module to your XP site.
 * Add the shortname to the module configuration.
+* Add the disqus component part to a region in your template or page content where you want the Disqus comments to appear.

+## Testing

+Unfortunately, Disqus can only be tested on a live server.
+A separate shortname can be created for a test environment.